zesk/build/documentation/source/tools/colors.md

 [⬅ Parent ](../index.md)
 <hr />

-All console functions in the form `decorate style` where `style` is a color name or a semantic meaning behave similarly:
+For color console support use `decorate style` where `style` is a color name or a _semantic meaning_, each of which behave similarly:

 Examples: